De La Rose Stakes

 The De La Rose Stakes is an American Thoroughbred horse race run annually in late July/early August since 2004 at Saratoga Race Course in Saratoga Springs, New York.
 An ungraded stakes race, it is open to fillies and mares, 4-years-old and up.
 The race is run at a distance of one mile on the turf and offers a purse of $70,000 added.

-It will be in its 8th running in 2011.
+In 2025, the event was divided into two divisions, due to the large amount of entries.